ltiao/site/content/home/experience.md

     date_start: '2019-06-01'
     date_end: '2019-12-01'
     description: |2-
+        As an applied scientist intern at Amazon Web Services (AWS), I contributed to the development of the [Automatic Model Tuning](https://arxiv.org/abs/2012.08489) functionality in [AWS SageMaker](https://aws.amazon.com/sagemaker/).
+My focus was on advancing [AutoML](/tag/automl/) and hyperparameter optimization, with a special emphasis on [Bayesian optimization (BO)](tag/bayesian-optimization/) methods.
+I spearheaded a research project aimed at integrating multi-fidelity BO with asynchronous parallelism, which substantially boosted the efficiency and scalability of the model-tuning process.
+This initiative led to the development of a [research paper](publication/async-multi-fidelity-hpo/) and the release of open-source code within the [AutoGluon](https://github.com/awslabs/autogluon) library, which served as the foundation for the development of the standalone [SyneTune](https://github.com/awslabs/syne-tune) library.

+        During this period, I had the privilege of working with [Matthias Seeger](https://mseeger.github.io/), [Cédric Archambeau](http://www0.cs.ucl.ac.uk/staff/c.archambeau/), and [Aaron Klein](https://aaronkl.github.io/).

+    # Collaborating with renowned experts like [Matthias Seeger](https://mseeger.github.io/), [Cédric Archambeau](http://www0.cs.ucl.ac.uk/staff/c.archambeau/), and [Aaron Klein](https://aaronkl.github.io/), I acquired profound knowledge and experience in this domain.

-        I spent the Summer-Fall of 2019 at Amazon in Berlin, Germany, conducting research in the area of [AutoML](/tag/automl/) in contribution to the [Automatic Model Tuning](https://arxiv.org/abs/2012.08489) service on [AWS SageMaker](https://aws.amazon.com/sagemaker/).
+    # I spent the Summer-Fall of 2019 at Amazon in Berlin, Germany, conducting research in the area of [AutoML](/tag/automl/) in contribution to the [Automatic Model Tuning](https://arxiv.org/abs/2012.08489) service on [AWS SageMaker](https://aws.amazon.com/sagemaker/).
 I was fortunate to been given the opportunity to work with eminent researchers in the field, [Matthias Seeger](https://mseeger.github.io/), [Aaron Klein](https://aaronkl.github.io/), and [Cédric Archambeau](http://www0.cs.ucl.ac.uk/staff/c.archambeau/).
 Together, we tackled the challenges of extending *multi-fidelity Bayesian optimization* with *asynchronous parallelism*.
 The research developed during my internship culminated in a [research paper](publication/async-multi-fidelity-hpo/) and the release of our [code](https://autogluon.mxnet.io/api/autogluon.searcher.html#gpmultifidelitysearcher) as part of the open-source [AutoGluon](https://github.com/awslabs/autogluon) library.

   - title: Software Engineer
     company: CSIRO's Data61